WonderBattle/DAT250-Assigment5/project-report.md

 1. **Redis CLI Tests**: Verified Redis works locally with commands `PING`, `SET`, `GET`, `EXPIRE`, `SADD`, `SREM`, `SMEMBERS`, `HSET`, `HGETALL`, and `HINCRBY`.
 2. **Java Jedis Tests**: Verified programmatic access to Redis with Use Case 1 (tracking logged-in users) and Use Case 2 (poll vote counts).
+3. **Cache Integration Tests**: Verified that:

+    * `/polls/{id}/results` first checks Redis.
+    * New votes update both the database and Redis immediately.
+    * Results are faster on subsequent requests thanks to caching.

 ---